bfut/fcecodec/README.md

 # fcecodec
 `fcecodec` is a Python extension module that decodes, encodes, and operates on FCE data.
 FCE is a geometry definition file format.
-The Python extension module is based on a header-only library written in C89.
+The Python extension module is based on a dependency-free, header-only library written in C89.
 Python bindings are written in C++ (pybind11).
 Supported on Windows and Linux.
 Tested on macOS.

+The intended usage is for transparent pre- and post-processing tasks specific to FCE.
+Exporting OBJ is supported out-of-the-box.
+Importing OBJ has mainstream support via script.
+The need for this new implementation arose as vintage FCE tools are generally closed source, unmaintainable, and exclusive to ancient Windows.
+As a result, many previously manual chores are now automatized in simple Python scripts.

 ## Installation / Documentation
 Python extension module: [/python/README.md](/python/README.md)<br/>